ajeetraina/dhi-sample-demos/strimzi-kafka/guides/guides.md

 ### Permissions

-Runtime images run as the `nonroot` user by default.
-If your application can't access required files or directories, copy them to a different path or update permissions so the `nonroot` user can read them.
+Runtime images run as the `kafka` user (UID 1001) by default.
+If your application can't access required files or directories, copy them to a different path or update permissions so the `kafka` user can read them.

 ### Privileged ports